Risks Of Money Market Accounts

 Prevention Tips

 Invest in inflation-protected assets like TIPS, commodities, or dividend stocks to help maintain your purchasing power.
-Regularly evaluate your financial plan and adjust your investments to ensure they grow faster than inflation and provide meaningful long-term returns and competitive Market Changes.
+Regularly evaluate your financial plan and adjust your investments to ensure they grow faster than inflation and provide meaningful long-term returns, even amid competitive Market Conditions.

 17. Interest Rate Risk & Opportunity Cost